 - Heat your frying pan (don't use non-stick) briefly over medium heat.
 Add the oil.

-- When the oil starts to shimmer add the raw spices and cook until they start to crackle.
+- When the oil starts to shimmer add the cinnamon and cardamom and cook until they start to crackle.

 - Now add garlic ginger paste and cook, stirring constantly, until it stops sputtering.